Loading...

 Stay Hydrated

-Drink water before and during your meal to help manage food intake and digestion.
+Drink water before and during your meal to help control hunger and support digestion.

 healthspan-mbl